bmaupin/micro-beyond-earth/README.md

 If you wish to improve your chances of these systems being in the game, try playing on a larger map with fewer civs.

-#### Game crashes with `EXCEPTION_ACCESS_VIOLATION`

-This error can happen for a number of reasons, not always related to this mod.

-If an odd number is used for one of the values of the map size, it will cause the game to crash with this error just before the map is shown.
-The fix is to only use even numbers.
-This should be resolved but this note serves as a reminder in case the map sizes are adjusted in the future and this issue happens again.

 ## Manual installation

 #### Linux